Inside: Learn what 18 an hour is how much a year, month, and day. Plus tips to budget your money. Don’t miss the ways to increase your income.

 So, let’s assume you take 2 weeks off without paid time off.

 That means you would only work 50 weeks of the year instead of all 52 weeks.
 Take 40 hours times 50 weeks and that equals 2,000 working hours.
-Then, multiple the hourly salary of $18 times 2,000 working hours and the result is $36,000.
+Then, multiply the hourly salary of $18 times 2,000 working hours, and the result is $36000 per year.

 You would average $144 per working day and nothing when you don’t work.

 $18 an Hour is How Much a year After Taxes

 Let’s be honest… Taxes can take up a big chunk of your paycheck.
 Thus, you need to know how taxes can affect your hourly wage.

 Also, every single person’s tax situation is different.